beautifier/js-beautify/README.md

 Configuration sources provided earlier in this stack will override later ones.

-### Setting inheritance and Lanuguage-specific overrides
+### Setting inheritance and Language-specific overrides

 The settings are a shallow tree whose values are inherited for all languages, but can be overridden.
 This works for settings passed directly to the API in either implementation.